broadinstitute/imaging-bbbc/README.md

 ## Adding a new dataset

+1. Make sure you are up to date with the remote master: `git checkout master` , `git fetch origin` , `git pull origin master`.
 1. Create an issue to add the new dataset (or update existing).
 1. `git checkout -b issues/XX` to checkout a new branch.
 Replace `XX` with the issue number.
 1. `git push -u origin issues/XX`